ctevans/All-about-Encryption-Hashing-and-OpenSSL/README.md

 This ended up yielding two results:
 plaintext1: A short text file containing Yesterday by W. S. Merwin.
 plaintext2: A rich text file containing "Boycott Action Kit", an 18 page document containing numerous colored images, hyperlinks and in-depth formatting.

+Furthermore the keys used to encrypt the documents were also obtained:

+ciphertext1 password: 4fathers
+ciphertext2 password: Pass_TheBoycottActionKit_GentBelgium